-UML is a truly large notation offering many different diagrams, 14 in the last approved version (UML) Revision Task Force, 2011), and for each diagram it provides a large set of constructs covering any possible need of any modeller for any possible task.
-As a result, the UML specification is a huge book (732 pages), the UML metamodel is large and quite complex, and the definition and the understanding of its static and dynamic semantics is a truly difficult task, with also the consequence to make difficult to teach it both at the school/university level or in the industry (Grossman et al., 2005).
+UML is a truly large notation offering many different diagrams, 14 in the last approved version [24], and for each diagram it provides a large set of constructs covering any possible need of any modeller for any possible task.
+As a result, the UML specification is a huge book, the UML metamodel is large and quite complex, and the definition and the understanding of its static and dynamic semantics is a truly difficult task, with also the consequence to make difficult to teach it both at the school/university level or in the industry [5].
 Moreover, the large number of constructs and the consequent very large metamodel make complex and time consuming developing transformations of UML models and building tools for the UML.
-Clearly, these UML features have a negative impact on how the UML is perceived by the modellers hindering its adoption (Petre, 2013), and leading in some cases to replace the UML by ad-hoc lean and simple DSLs (Domain Specific Languages).
+Clearly, these UML features have a negative impact on how the UML is perceived by the modellers hindering its adoption [13], and leading in some cases to replace the UML by ad-hoc Domain Specific Languages (DSLs).

 On the other hand, users naturally tend to consider and use only a portion of its diagrams/constructs, and forgetting about some other ones.
-On his blog I. Jacobson states "For 80% of all software only 20% of UML is needed" (Jacobson, 2009).
-Furthermore, few people try to learn the UML by reading its specification (UML Revision Task Force, 2011), instead the large majority of the users rely on books and courses/ tutorials or just starts to use some tools for drawing UML diagrams that in general do not cover the whole UML.
-For this reason, in many cases, the UML users will never become aware of the existence of many specific constructs (e.g., how many of you do know the existence of the "Parameter Set" for activities or has even used this construct?).
+On his blog I. Jacobson states "For 80% of all software only 20% of UML is needed" [7].
+Furthermore, few people try to learn the UML by reading its specification [24], instead the large majority of the users rely on books and courses/tutorials or just start to use some tools for drawing UML diagrams that in general do not cover the whole UML.
+For this reason, in many cases, the UML users will never become aware of the existence of many specific constructs

+(e.g., how many of you do know the existence of the "Parameter Set" for activities or has even used this construct?).

-We would like to asses by means of a survey which parts of the UML (diagrams and constructs) are the most used in practice and which the less ones (and thus also indirectly which part of the UML is really known), using again the words of Jacobson trying to see if an "essential UML" (Jacobson, 2009) emerges.
+We would like to asses by means of a document and tool analysis study which parts of the UML (diagrams and constructs) are the most used in practice and which are the less ones (and thus also indirectly which part of the UML is really known), using again the words of Jacobson trying to see if an "essential UML" [7] emerges.
 To discover how much a UML diagram/construct is used, we chose to preliminarily investigate objective sources: (1) the books about the UML, (2) the IT University courses covering also the UML, (3) the tutorials presenting the UML to the practitioners, and (4) the tools for producing UML models.
-Later, similarly to (Dobing and Parsons, 2006; Grossman et al., 2005), we will conduct a personal opinion survey (Groves et al., 2009) asking to UML users of different kinds (e.g., industrial practitioners and academics) which parts of the UML they know and which they have never used.
+Moreover, similarly to [3, 5], we are conducting a personal opinion survey [16] asking to UML users of different kinds (e.g., industrial practitioners and academics) which parts of the UML they know and which they have never used.